azatshtru/keep/Knowledgebase/Finance/The Stock Market.md

 If you wish to sell 20 shares, you will have be able to sell 10 of them at 3294.75, 6 of them at 3294.20, 1 of them at 3294.15 and 3 of them at 3293.85.

 Not all shares can be sold by you at the same price, it depends on how many buyers are willing to buy at the prices.
+# Clearing and settlement process in Indian stock market
+When you buy shares, along with the share price there are a few other charges
+1. Brokerage
+2. Security Transaction charges (STT)
+3. Exchange transaction charges
+4. GST
+5. SEBI charges
+6. Stamp duty, which is 0.015% of the bought share volume, for example if you buy shares worth 100000, then the stamp duty would be 15

+The day you buy the shares is referred to as the **T-day**, after T-day, the funds in your trading account that were used to buy the shares are blocked and it takes some time for the purchase to be cleared, a lot of authorities are to be considered like SEBI, clearing corporation, depository, etc. which takes time.
+After clearance, the shares are credited to your DEMAT account and funds from your trading account are gone.

+Similarly for selling shares, the day you sell the shares is called the T-day, it takes some time to consider and get approval from all the market intermediaries, so the sell is cleared after some time from the T day and after all that process, the funds come into your trading account and the shares leave your DEMAT account and go to the depository.

+India is the first country to implement T+1 clearance process, which means that the buy and sell of stocks are cleared just one day after the purchase, previously it was T+2.
+## earmarking
+During the T+2 settlement days, when someone sold some shares, the shares were debited from the seller's account and were stored in the broker's pool account.
+Until the sell was approved from the clear corporation the shares would be in the broker's account.
+At the T+2 day, the shares would be transferred to the clearing corporation and the funds would be transferred to the seller's trading account.

+This means that the broker holds the shares for the entirety of T+1 without the seller getting any returns.
+During this intermediate period, the broker can misuse the shares.
+To reduce the risk of this, SEBI introduced earmarking.

+Instead of the shares leaving the seller's account, they would be earmarked for settlement.
+This removes the need for broker's pool account holding the shares for intermediate period.
+On the settlement day, the shares are debited from the seller's trading account and transferred to the clearing corporation.